When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Stainless steel to repel rust.
+• Material: Stainless steel resists corrosion.

-• Grips most rough and smooth surfaces.
+• Versatility: Grips rough, smooth, and tiled surfaces.

 Cons